Graduation FAQ’s - Graduation Information

 19. When will I need to pick up tickets for Commencement, name cards, and honor cords?

-Prospective Graduates must present a B-CU ID or other photo identification to pick up these items.
-Graduates may pick up Commencement tickets and name cards in the PAC lobby on Thursday, December 3rd and Friday, December 4th between 9:00 a.m. and 4:00 p.m.
-Honor cords will be distributed at graduation rehearsal on Friday, December 11th, only to those students who are confirmed graduates with a minimum cumulative GPA of 3.25.
+Prospective Graduates must present a B‐CU ID or other photo identification to pick up these items.
+Graduates pick up Commencement tickets and name cards during a designated time period that generally coincides with final exams.
+Check email and the website for the date and location closer to graduation.
+Honor cords will be distributed at graduation rehearsal to those students who are confirmed graduates with a minimum cumulative GPA of 3.25.
 Students who are allowed to participate, but have not yet completed all graduation requirements, are NOT eligible to receive honor cords.
+This would include any graduates taking courses in the second sub-term.

 20. When will I receive my diploma?

-Diplomas will be distributed to all graduates who are academically and financially clear immediately following the commencement ceremony.
-Please do not forget to pick yours up.
-They may also be picked up at the Office of the Registrar, beginning January 4th, 2016.
-Any diplomas not picked up by February 5th, 2016, will be mailed to the address listed on your graduation application via certified return receipt mail.
+Diplomas will be distributed to all graduates who are academically and financially cleared immediately following the commencement ceremony.
+Should the diploma not be disctributed on graduations day, they will be available through the Office of the Registrar at the beginning of the next semester.
+Any diplomas not picked up after three months will be mailed to the address listed on the graduation application via certified return receipt mail.

 21. When will I receive my complementary final transcripts?

-Final transcripts will be mailed to graduates starting on Monday, December 14th.
+Final transcripts will be mailed to graduates starting on the Monday following graduation.

 Please direct any further questions to Graduation@cookman.edu